AyatOmar/BeerFeatureSelection/README.md

 ### Overview of files in repository

-* Describe the directory structure, if any.
-* List all relavent files and describe their role in the package.
-* An example:

 * There are many notebooks, most of them were drafts/previous attempts and I did not want to lose in case I wanted to go back on an idea
 * The three main notebooks to look at
    * Anova.ipynb : applying ANOVA to the dataset, however dimension reduction needs to be done
-   * NN attempt.ipynb: This was my first attempt at applying a neural network using keras to the dataset, it worked but I have not finished working on it. \
+   * NN attempt.ipynb: This was my first attempt at applying a neural network using keras to the dataset, it worked but I have not finished working on it.
    * TSNE attempt.ipynb: this was the start of applying TSNE to do visualization(identifying clusters in the data)
 * These are notebooks that you can disregard (they are for me to reference to, I will be deleting them when I no longer reference to them and incorperate them in the main notebooks, so they will be removed by the end of the project)
    * ANOVA attempt3.ipynb